thomasbattram/thesis/index/thesis.utf8.md

 There were 30 studies that performed a meta-analysis of discovery and replication samples.
 A further 48 studies performed a separate replication analysis.
 Together, this provides 1666 associations within the EWAS Catalog that have been replicated at P < 1x10^-4^.

 From the studies that put their data on GEO, we re-analysed the association between DNA methylation and the phenotype of interest from the original study, including 20 surrogate variables as covariates.
-Both the original study results and the results from the re-analysis of the phenotype of interest are in The EWAS Catalog database for 14 studies.
-Across the studies, between 0% and 93.75% of DMPs were replicated at P < 1x10^-4^ (__Table \@ref(tab:geo-reanalysis-tab)__).
+Both the original study results and the results from the re-analysis of the phenotype of interest are in The EWAS Catalog database for 10 studies.
+Across the studies, between 0% and 96.875% of DMPs were replicated at P < 1x10^-4^ (__Table \@ref(tab:geo-reanalysis-tab)__). \linebreak

 \begin{table}[!h]